Study Abroad: Tips & Updates

 Oldest Universities in the UK

-The UK is home to world-famous ancient universities like Oxford and Cambridge, leading global education for 800+ years.
+The UK is home to some of the oldest universities in the world, including Oxford and Cambridge, which have shaped global education for over 800 years.

 The table below lists the oldest UK universities and when they were founded: